DOAP

-It was created and initially developed by Edd Dumbill to convey semantic information associated with open source software projects.
+It was created and initially developed by Edd Wilder-James (Edd Dumbill) to convey semantic information associated with open source software projects.

 Adoption

 There are currently generators, validators, viewers, and converters to enable more projects to be able to be included in the semantic web.
-Freecode's 43 000 projects are now available published with DOAP.
+In 2007 Freecode listed 43 000 projects as published with DOAP.
 It was used in the Python Package Index but is no longer supported there.

+As of 2025, inclusion of DOAP files is common in the source code of GNOME projects.

 Major properties include: homepage, developer, programming-language, os.

 Examples

 The following is an example in RDF/XML: